 In review, Science Vibe publishes a combination of credible science news stories such as this New Zealand Bans People From Swimming With Dolphins to the absurd such as this Is Earth a “Alien” Prison Planet?

-The website frequently covers UFO sightings as well promotes highly misleading stories.
-For example, in this story, Fatal Rooster Attack Kills 76 Year Old Woman, which is true, they use an obviously Photoshopped image of a YOUNG women laying in a pool of blood.
+The website frequently covers UFO sightings as well as promotes highly misleading stories.
+For example, in this story, Fatal Rooster Attack Kills 76 Year Old Woman, which is true, they use an obviously Photoshopped image of a YOUNG woman laying in a pool of blood.
 This is very poor quality Photoshopping at that.
 See below.

-Overall, we rate Science Vibe a Moderate Conspiracy and Pseudoscience website based on the promotion of junk science, misleading images, a complete lack of transparency and a pants on fire claim by an IFCN fact checker.
+Overall, we rate Science Vibe a Moderate Conspiracy and Pseudoscience website based on the promotion of junk science, misleading images, a complete lack of transparency, and a pants on fire claim by an IFCN fact-checker.
 (D. Van Zandt 5/21/2017) Updated (9/12/2019)